 The comprehensive network of bus services will be promoted as a single, joined up system.
-There will be a one source of information about all routes, times and tickets, regardless of different operators running services.
+There will be a single source of information about all routes, times and tickets, regardless of different operators running services.
 A simple identifiable brand will be used across the region's bus network and on all information.
 Simplicity of the information will be aided by the easily understood network and regular timetables.
-Clear, comprehensive information will be provided online, via app, in printed form and at bus stops, including real time displays indicating when the next bus is due.
+Clear, comprehensive information will be provided online, via app and at bus stops, including real time displays indicating when the next bus is due.

 There will be strong marketing campaigns encouraging bus use via a range of media, including targeted communications aimed at particular groups of potential users.

-Information will be available before and during travel, in a range of formats, helping people to plan their journeys and be informed about other details on the way.
-On-bus audio-visual displays will provide information on journey progress, next stops, delays and other information, such as connections with other services at points ahead.
+Information will be available before and during travel, helping people to plan their journeys and be informed about other details on the way.
+Onbus audio-visual displays will provide information on journey progress, next stops, delays and other information, such as connections with other services at points ahead.